-In 1912 she sailed home to Savannah from England, determined to bring Girl Guiding to the United States.
-Telephoning her cousin, Nina Pape, from her home, she announced, "I've got something for the girls of Savannah, and all of America, and all the world, and we're going to start it tonight!"
+In 1912, Juliette sailed home to Savannah from England, determined to bring Girl Guiding to the United States.
+Arriving at her family home (the Juliette Gordon Low Birthplace), she immediately telephoned her cousin, school principal Nina Pape, and said, "I've got something for the girls of Savannah, and all of America, and all the world, and we're going to start it tonight!"

-Whenever there was a question about what to do next, Daisy always said “ask the girls.”
-It was the girls themselves who decided they wanted to be called “Scouts” in America instead of “Guides,” and the name was officially changed to Girl Scouts in the United States in 1913.
+Whenever there was a question about what to do next, Juliette said “ask the girls.”
+It was the girls themselves who decided they wanted to be called “Scouts” in America instead of “Guides.”
+The name was officially changed to Girl Scouts in the United States in 1913.

-Daisy worked tirelessly to grow the new organization and for many years used her own money to pay expenses, even selling her valuable pearl necklace when she was short of funds.
-Using her innate talent for fundraising and public relations, combined with her vast network of friends and supporters, Daisy led Girl Scouts with passion and determination—ensuring it was, and always would be, an experience that was “girl led.”
+Juliette Gordon Low worked tirelessly to grow the new organization and for many years used her own money to pay expenses, even selling her valuable pearl necklace when she was short of funds.
+Using her innate talent for fundraising and public relations, combined with her vast network of friends and supporters, Juliette led Girl Scouts with passion and determination.

-Daisy died January 17, 1927, at home in Savannah, Georgia, after a long and private struggle with breast cancer.
+Juliette Gordon Low died on January 17, 1927, at home in Savannah, Georgia, after a long and private struggle with breast cancer.
 Two hundred Girl Scouts attended her funeral.
-She was buried in Laurel Grove Cemetery, wearing her Girl Scout uniform.
+She was buried in Savannah’s Laurel Grove Cemetery, wearing her Girl Scout uniform.

-Daisy is remembered today with camps, schools, and scholarships established in her honor.
+Juliette Gordon Low is remembered today with camps, schools, and scholarships established in her honor.
 Other tributes include postage stamps, a World War II battleship, numerous biographies, and even an opera about her life.
-In 2012, 85 years after her death, Daisy was awarded the Presidential Medal of Freedom for her services to the nation by President Barack Obama.
+In 2012, 85 years after her death, Juliette was awarded the Presidential Medal of Freedom for her services to the nation by President Barack Obama.